jsmesami/slendertooltips/README.md

 Slender Tooltips
 ================

-Very lightweight, yet flexible JQuery plugin to display CSS-styleable sticky hover tooltips.
+Very lightweight, yet flexible jQuery plugin to display CSS-styleable sticky hover tooltips.
 This one will __display thumbnail__ if the target link is a picture!

 Why?